kckecheng/linux_os/system_call.rst

 2. Associated system call API defined within glibc is invoked;
 3. The glibc wrapper for the acutal system call will set CPU registers with corresponding system call number and paramters;
 4. Instruction syscall is invoked from glibc, a context switch from user space to kernel space is performed;
+5. The system call dispatcher within linux kernel will kick in to play;
-5. Current application status including user stacks, return address, etc. will be saved on kernel stack;
+6. Current application status including user stacks, return address, etc. will be saved on kernel stack;
-6. CPU registers for the actual system call get saved on kernel stack;
+7. CPU registers for the actual system call get saved on kernel stack;
+8. The system call number and paramters are collected from CPU registers;
-7. The actual system call in kernel space is identified by checking the system call number and gets executed;
+9. The actual system call is invoked by the system call dispather;
-8. Application status are restored from kernel stacks;
+10. Application status are restored from kernel stacks;
-9. Instruction sysret is executed to switch back to user space;
+11. Instruction sysret is executed to switch back to user space;
-10. The application resumes its normal execution in user space.
+12. The application resumes its normal execution in user space.

 **NOTES**: